ComputeCanada/magic_castle/docs/README.md

 terraform apply
 ```

-## 10. Online Cluster Configuration
+## 10. Customize Cluster Software Configuration

-Once the cluster is online and provisioned, you are free to modify
-its software configuration as you please by connecting to it and
+Once the cluster is online and configured, you can modify its configuration as you see fit.
-abusing your administrator privileges.
-If after modifying the
-configuration, you think it would be good for Magic Castle to
-support your new features, make sure to submit an issue on the
-git repository or fork the puppet-magic_castle repository
-and make a pull request.

-We will list here a few common customizations that are not currently
-supported directly by Magic Castle, but that are easy to do live.
+We list here how to do most commonly asked for customizations.

-Most customizations are done from the Puppet server instance (`puppet`).
+Some customizations are done from the Puppet server instance (`puppet`).
 To connect to the puppet server, follow these steps:

 1. Make sure your SSH key is loaded in your ssh-agent.